-This page provides information for SLTs considering work in Ireland (see Overseas applicants section).
+For SLTs considering work in Ireland (see Overseas Applicants)

 Speech and Language Therapists seeking to work in their professional capacity in the publicly funded health sector in Ireland must have their qualifications recognised under Directive 2005/36/EC.
 Non-Irish qualification in Speech and Language are assessed under Directive 2005/36/EC.